-It’s also worth noting that the Autograph Card doesn’t charge foreign transaction fees, which typically cost up to 3 or 4 percent of your transaction.
-This can apply when you are traveling overseas or even purchasing something from a retailer based outside of the United States.
+It’s also worth noting that the Autograph Card doesn’t charge foreign currency conversion fees, which typically cost about 3 percent of your transaction.
+This fee can apply when you are traveling overseas or even purchasing something from a retailer based outside of the United States.

 The bottom line

-The Wells Fargo Autograph offers a generous welcome bonus and respectable rewards structure on some common spending categories.
-As seen in the spending example above, you may get slightly more value from similar cards in the first year, but we think the Autograph makes a great case for ongoing value.
+The Wells Fargo Autograph Card offers a generous welcome bonus, a respectable rewards structure on some common spending categories and many other card benefits.
 Because there’s no annual fee, there’s not much you can lose by keeping this card around.